-Washington state researchers found that half of the log recordkeepers they interviewed were not using the OSHA case definition to determine which cases to include on the log.
+Washington state researchers found half of the log recordkeepers they interviewed were not using the OSHA case definition to determine which cases to include on the log.
 These recordkeepers were using all workers' compensation claims, all cases with medical visits or all reported injuries.
-They also found that one in five recordkeepers misunderstood the case classification criteria (see the next page).
+They also found one in five recordkeepers misunderstood the case classification criteria (see the next page).

-A Minnesota Department of Labor and Industry (DLI) review of hospital and nursing home injuries and illnesses found that nearly one-third of OSHA logs and log summaries had errors.
+A recent Minnesota Department of Labor and Industry (DLI) review of hospital and nursing home injuries and illnesses found nearly one in three OSHA logs and log summaries had errors.
 Among the common errors were: